nanos-world/docs/scripting/static_classes/Client.rst

   * - Chat
     - :term:`string` Text
-    - Called when a chat text is submitted (by LocalPlayer)
+    - Called when a chat text is submitted (by LocalPlayer) - return false to do not send the message

   * - Console
     - :term:`string` Text